ndgde/Equipment-Tracker/README.md

 ## Endpoints

+1. CRUD operations for each table.

-1. To retrieve the total cost of equipment of a specified type:
+2. To retrieve the total cost of equipment of a specified type:
    - The equipment type is passed as a parameter.

-2. To retrieve information about equipment and its current user:
+3. To retrieve information about equipment and its current user:
    - The equipment ID is passed as a parameter.

 ## Schema Description